 A page of invented Golf Variations submitted by readers of this site.

-A brief description of Four-Card Golf can be found on the Real Beer site.
+There was a brief description of Four-Card Golf (archive copy) on the Real Beer site.

 Stephen Moraco's company Iron Sheep Productions has produced a 9 Card Golf game for iPhone / iPad.